TXWang98/Awesome-Spatial-Intelligence-in-VLM/README.md

 <div align="center">
-    <h1>Awesome Spatial Intelligence in VLM</h1>
+    <h1>Awesome Spatial Intelligence in VLMs</h1>
     <a href="https://awesome.re"><img src="https://awesome.re/badge.svg"/></a>
     <img src=https://img.shields.io/github/stars/yyyybq/Awesome-Spatial-Reasoning.svg?style=social >
 </div>

-This is a carefully curated and maintained list of resources, bringing together key methods, datasets and benchmarks in the field of Spatial Intelligence in VLM .
+This is a carefully curated and maintained list of resources, bringing together key methods, datasets and benchmarks in the field of Spatial Intelligence in VLMs .

 Spatial reasoning is a core capability for achieving Artificial General Intelligence (AGI) and Physical Intelligence.
 It requires models to not only "see" objects but to also understand their positions, relationships, geometry, and dynamic changes within the 3D world.